YannickDiehl/GESISSpringSeminar23/README.md

 # GESISSpringSeminar23

-This repository contains the accompanying code to the course "Comparative Social Research with Multi-Group SEM" for the GESIS Spring Seminar 2023.
+This repository contains the accompanying code to the course "Comparative Social Research with Multi-Group SEM" for the GESIS Spring Seminar 2023 by Daniel Seddig, Eldad Davidov, Peter Schmidt and Yannick Diehl.

 ## Course Discription